Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/redirect-manager/extend.md

 ## Extending Functionality

 There can be cases clients would want to apply custom logic to rewrite the Location header before delivery.
-Redirect Manager provides a hook into the functionality which allows to register a class to rewrite urls:
+Redirect Manager provides a hook which allows to register a class to rewrite urls:

 ```java
 package com.adobe.acs.commons.redirects;